When does Taskmaster air Channel 4? Series 10 guide and festive special details

 Meanwhile, with a Taskmaster festive one-off special confirmed, fans of the game show have something else to look forward to.

-Channel 4 has revealed that the episode will air over the Christmas and New Year period, but an exact date has not yet been confirmed so watch this space for updates!
+Channel 4 has revealed that the episode – Taskmaster’s New Year Treat – will air at the start of the 2021, but an exact date has not yet been confirmed so watch this space for updates!

 Which comedians are taking part in Taskmaster?